 You Are Self-Employed or a Contractor

-- Additionally, you may want to plan extra savings for months when business is slow.
+- You may also want to plan extra savings for months when business is slow.

-- Keep track of your invoices to make sure that you do not miss collecting on money to avoid needing to use your emergency fund.
+- Keep track of your invoices to make sure that you do not miss outstanding payments owed.
+This will help you avoid using your emergency fund.

 You Own Your Home

 When you own your home, you will have to pay for all of the necessary repairs and upkeep.
 Although you should set up a sinking fund to cover remodeling and most repairs, you may have unexpected costs like a plumbing repair or air conditioning repairs.